What Does the GED® Test Measure?

 Once you know what to study, finding the right study program is the key.
 A wide variety of study programs are available.
 You can study from a guide book, take a low-cost or free class at an adult learning center, study in a workplace program, or find a local community college program.

-The best preparation is often a GED, HiSET, or TASC online course.
+The best preparation is often a GED or HiSET, online course.
 The best online programs are easily customized to the student's needs, address different learning styles in an accessible way, and allow students to learn at their own pace.
 Wherever you study, look for a program that emphasizes critical thinking and explaining concepts over memorization.
 Remember: understanding and thinking are the most important skills for the test.

 Earning a high school equivalency diploma from your state is a fantastic goal.
 It can help your career and give you the opportunity for college.
 And it doesn’t have to be hard.
 If you focus on the skills the test measures, passing can be fast, easy, and simple.